Bern4rdR/dia-homeworks/project/README.md

     - TBD

 **Rules**
+>Not sure if this is the right interpretation but it may only be necessary to have one rule for each combination of guests
 - Extrovert
     - Introvert: may offer a drink based on `generocity`
     - Salesperson: may buy based on `generocity`